TalPO24/Final-project-server/README.md

 Password - Aa123456!

-To log in with a normal user, you can do it on the registration page or log in with an existing user:
+To log in with a normal user, you can do it on the registration page by creating a new user or log in with an existing user:

 Email - test3@gmail.com